-To submit a changelist to the depot p4 submit To create a new changelist p4 change To remove a file from all pending changelists p4 revert To list opened files p4 opened To list all the files included in a changelist p4 opened -c changelist# To list all pending changelists p4 changes -p pending To open a file for edit under a particular pending changelist and as a particular type p4 edit -c changelist# -t type To open a file for add under a particular pending changelist and as a particular type p4 add -c changelist# -t type p4 resolve
+To submit a changelist to the depot p4 submit To create a new changelist p4 change To remove a file from all pending changelists p4 revert To list opened files p4 opened To list all the files included in a changelist p4 opened -c changelist# To list all pending changelists p4 changes -p pending To open a file for edit under a particular pending changelist and as a particular type p4 edit -c changelist# -t type To open a file for add under a particular pending changelist and as a particular type p4 add -c changelist# -t type To implement pessimistic locking (exclusive- open) for all files in a depot.
+After this changelist is submitted, only one user at a time will be able to edit files in the depot named depotname . p4 edit -t +l //depotname/ p4 resolve